-If you have questions, please feel free to contact the Writing Program.
+If you have questions, please feel free to contact the Department of Writing & Rhetoric Studies or the Department of English

 Master’s degree in Rhetoric and Composition